Find out how you can get a second mortgage to buy another house. We have second home mortgage experts ready to help you

 In summary, if you’re applying for another mortgage because you’re buying a second home, you’ll have to go through all of the affordability and eligibility checks the lender carried out when they were assessing you for your first mortgage, except they’re likely to be stricter.

-The lender will need to be confident that you’re capable of paying off two mortgages simultaneously and the first thing they will want to know is whether the second home you need a mortgage for is a residential property or a buy to let investment.
+The lender will need to be confident that you’re capable of paying off two mortgages simultaneously and the first thing they’ll want to know is whether the second home you need a mortgage for is a residential property or a buy to let investment.

 When applying for a second home mortgage to buy a residential property, you’ll likely find that the lender’s affordability and eligibility checks are stricter than when you were purchasing your first home.
 This section will give you an idea of how stringent they are.

-Certain mortgage providers will also set a minimum LTV requirement for your existing property which must be met before they will offer you a mortgage on a second home.
+Certain mortgage providers will also set a minimum LTV requirement for your existing property which must be met before they’ll offer you a mortgage on a second home.
 Some want you to have at least 85% LTV, others 90% and a minority have no minimum.

-This is determined in much the same way as it was for your original mortgage, in the sense that most UK providers will cap their lending based on a multiple of your income.
+Most mortgage providers in the UK cap their lending based on a multiple of your income.
 Some will lend you x4 your annual salary, others x5 and a minority will stretch to x6.

-The only real difference is that the lender’s main concern will be whether your income is sufficient to cover both mortgages at the same time.
+The only real difference is that the lender’s main concern will be whether your income is sufficient to cover payments for both mortgages at the same time.

 To find out how factors such as bad credit, the property type and your employment capacity can affect your chances of getting a mortgage for a second home, jump ahead to the section titled ‘What else affects eligibility for a second home mortgage?’

 If the reason you’re getting a second mortgage to buy another house is for buy to let investment purposes, the lender will assess your affordability in a different way.

 Most mortgage providers in this sector will be more interested in the viability of the investment.